This story was originally published on October 7, 2020.

 Kind of risky: Tailgating

 Tailgates, in general, may at first seem low risk—you’re in a large outdoor parking lot and you can just stay with your own group at your car.
 Still, when you’re eating and drinking you aren’t wearing a mask, and unless cars have a few spaces between them, you’re probably going to be less than six feet away from your neighbors.
 Shouting and singing also propel droplets that could contain the virus further than just talking quietly.
-Also, there’s a big difference between tailgating with your close family members or roommates in your bubble and heading to a large college tailgate party—the latter poses a much bigger risk.
+Also, there’s a big difference between tailgating with your close family members or roommates and heading to a large college tailgate party—the latter poses a much bigger risk.

 “[Tailgating has] being outside going for it, and if you’re doing mask-wearing and social distancing it’s going to be relatively low risk, especially if it’s one car with your family or the people you’re normally in contact with or a small group of close friends,” says Petrie.
 “But the more people you bring in, especially if they’re traveling from other areas, it’s going to be higher risk.”